 It’s worth noting that the body typically has mechanisms to repair damaged DNA or remove damaged cells before they become cancerous.
 However, the ability to remove such cells decreases with age, which contributes to an increased risk of cancer later in life.

 One of the complexities of cancer is that each case is unique, with its genetic changes.
 The DNA of cancer cells can have thousands of changes or mutations.
 Some cancers are found to have more than 100,000.
-These changes can come from different sources like sun exposure or smoking, problems with the body’s repair system for DNA, or treatments that damage DNA.
+These changes can come from different sources like sun exposure or smoking, problems with the body’s DNA repair system, or treatments that damage DNA.

 As cancer grows, additional genetic alterations may occur.
 Interestingly, even cells within the same tumor can have different genetic changes.
 This diversity within a tumor is known as intratumor heterogeneity and can complicate treatment strategies.